ucsb-cs148-w25/pj03-gauchograduate/team/AI_CODING.md

 ### Tadeon's AI tools
 ### John's AI tools
 ### Jaren's AI tools
+I’ve mainly used ChatGPT to help me figure out how to implement certain features in the application my team is working on.
+Since I’m still getting the hang of TypeScript and React, it’s really helped speed up my learning by making it easier to understand the code my teammates have written.
+One example is when I needed to understand how to make an API call in TypeScript and how the different components were structured.
+It’s also been useful for testing my own knowledge where I’ll get a function outline and have to fill in the missing details, which helps me see if I actually get what’s going on.
+I’ve gotten more comfortable with TypeScript and Next.js.
+Using ChatGPT has also helped me properly connect the database for courses on the frontend of our app.
+It’s been a great tool for quickly picking up concepts and making sense of what my teammates have already built, plus it’s made debugging and refining things easier.
+To make sure the AI-generated code actually worked and made sense, I always checked that it fit in with the rest of our code and that I fully understood it instead of just copying it over without thinking.
 ### Chiran's AI tools
 ### Selena's AI tools